 Cancellation statements stop the flow of a conversation before they reach the level of emotional bleeding.
 This honors our best interest and protects us from interacting with conversations that degrade our potential.

-Rather than focus on my differences or be insecure about what anyone thinks of the way I speak, and instead of worrying about the way I pronounce a word that has a “TH” in it or say something that ends with the letter “R,” it is better for me to accept me as I am.
+Rather than focus on my differences or be insecure about what anyone thinks of the way I speak and instead of worrying about the way I pronounce a word that has a “th” in it or say something that ends with the letter “r,” it is better for me to accept myself as I am.
 It is better that I celebrate my differences.
 I am not here to please anyone or fit their mold.